 In the case of installing a new package on Ubuntu, we can see that the apt-get install command does not show any progress status bar at the bottom of the terminal.
-But, while we use the apt install command to install an app, a progress bar appears at the bottom of the terminal to show how many more minutes it will need to finalize the installation.
+But, while we use the apt install command to install an app, a progress bar appears at the bottom of the terminal to show how many more minutes are needed to finalize the installation.

-For instance, we can see that the progress bar is showing the job status when I tried to remove Apache Cassandra from my system.
+For instance, we can see that the progress bar is showing the job status when I try to remove Apache Cassandra from my system.

-If you look closely at the terminal screen after running an apt-update command, you will see that it has three types of ongoing processes; which are Hit, Ing, and Get.
+If you look closely at the terminal screen after running an apt-update command, you will see that it has three types of ongoing processes: Hit, Ing, and Get.
 The term Hit means that the existing package repository remains the same as it was.
 The Ing means that the tool is ignoring the package repository for updating.
-And, the Get means that the package repository for this application is updating.
+The Get means that the package repository for this application is updating.

-The apt command also displays how much data the application is using and how much hard drive space does it require for a package installation.
+The apt command also displays how much data the application is using and how much hard drive space it requires for a package installation.

 3. apt vs apt-get Commands: What Is The Difference?